An implicit advection scheme for modeling relativistic shocks with high Lorentz factors: Summary and conclusions

 \section{Summary and conclusions}

-In this paper we have presented the results of different numerical studies for modeling the propagation of ultra-relativistic shocks using the internal energy (IEF), the total energy (TEF) and pseudo-total energy (PTEF) formulations.
+In this paper we have presented a numerical scheme for time-implicit modeling of relativistic shocks with high Lorentz factors.
+The results of several verification tests using the internal energy (IEF), the total energy (TEF) and pseudo-total energy (PTEF) formulations have been presented as well.

+To be stressed here that time-explicit methods are efficient and best suited for modeling strongly time-dependent flow-problems much more than their implicit counterparts.
+This is to be attributed to the fact that in implicit methods the coefficients of preconditioning matrix should be evaluated and inverted several times per time step, in order to recover the non-linearities accurately.
+Furthermore, when modeling moving shocks or strongly time-dependent flows, a time step-size which corresponds to $CFL < 1$ should be used to assure accurate capturing of the temporal behaviour of the flows in critical regions.

+On the other hand, implicit solvers are advantageous over explicit solution methods when dealing with reacting flows with physical processes operating on shorter or longer time scales compared to the dynamical one or when the flows are viscous-dissipative.
+Therefore, our attempt in this paper is to enlarge the range of applications of the solver GR-I-RMHD to cover the regime of moving shocks at relatively high Lorentz factors.

 Our test calculations show that TEF is most suited for modeling the propagation of shocks with low to moderate Lorentz factors, though with low CFL numbers, hence more suitable for time-explicit solution methods.